 When I posted a picture of this ‘pudding’ on my Facebook page, one of my readers commented, ‘it looks more like a cake’.
-Frankly,that’s because this Chocolate Almond Pear Pudding Cake IS a cake – a soft, squidgy delicious cake that you serve with a sauce.
-And in England, we call that a ‘pudding’.
-It’s never really made sense to me, but after all these years I’ve come to accept it.
+Frankly, that’s because this Chocolate Pear Pudding IS a cake – a soft, squidgy delicious cake that you serve with a sauce or ice cream.

 All you have to do is drained some canned pears, arrange them in a buttered cake pan, mix up a quick and easy batter and spread it over top.
 It does look as though there isn’t going to be enough batter when you first begin to spread it over the pears, but the idea is to leave them sticking out a bit.
 Just spread the small amount of batter patiently with a knife and it will be fine.
 Do not be tempted, as I was, to make more batter.
 This is not a good idea.
 It should look like this: